 The Treadmill Effect

-We have trouble adapting to this - we think we’ve slowed down more than we have.
+You’re running on a treadmill at the gym for some time.
+Then you stop and get off and the room appears to loom toward you.
+Some of us may have experienced this feeling before.
+This is because the neurons in our brain which track forward and backward motion grow tired.The same thing happens to us on a highway.
+We drive at a high speed, zone out as we stare at the road unfolding ahead, and then suddenly have to slow down as we approach a traffic jam.We have trouble adapting to this - we think we’ve slowed down more than we have.
 The brake lights of the car ahead grow far too close, far too quickly.
 Before you know, you’ve created a backward travelling wave down the highway, affecting people long after the incident occurred as they're forced to slow more and more until eventually - grinding to a halt.